 It’s easy to stick to our investment philosophy when markets are going up, but when faced with the slightest uncertainty our instincts take over.
 We want to intervene, as if we can somehow guide our portfolio to safety and avoid any loss.

-What can you do in a stock market pullback?
+What can you do in a stock market correction?

-For investors with a long time horizon ahead of them, a stock market pullback should be seen as a welcome opportunity.
+For investors with a long time horizon ahead of them, a stock market correction should be seen as a welcome opportunity.
 Stocks are cheaper today than they were last month.

 But unless your investment plan involved sitting on a bunch of cash until this happened, you probably don’t have any extra money to invest right now.
 And that’s ok.